 Lift the boot floor and there’s a deep plastic container, which Ford has rather dramatically named the ‘Megabox’.
 It’s ideal for storing dirty wellies, and has a plug, so any muck can be rinsed out.
 Stack the boot floor against the back seats and you can have one large and very deep space.

 For such a small car, the Ford isn’t cheap, but What Car?‘s research suggests healthy discounts are there for the asking.
 What’s more, the long list of standard equipment goes some way to justifying the price, with part-leather upholstery, climate control, satellite navigation, digital instruments, cruise control, wireless charging for compatible smartphones, and more.

 The hybrid drivetrain promises very good economy for a petrol-powered car, and we saw a respectable 27.7mpg towing the Bailey.
 Resale values are predicted to be strong.

-The Puma is rather held back as a tow car by its low weight and meagre towing limit.
-But if your caravan is light enough to make a safe and sensible match, Ford’s small crossover has a great deal going for it.
+The Ford Puma is rather held back as a tow car by its low weight and meagre towing limit.
+But if your caravan is light enough to make a safe and sensible match, this small crossover has a great deal going for it.

 If you liked this… READ THESE:

 If you’ve enjoyed reading this article, why not get the latest news, reviews and features delivered direct to your door or inbox every month.
 Take advantage of our brilliant Practical Caravan magazine SUBSCRIBERS’ OFFER and SIGN UP TO OUR NEWSLETTER for regular weekly updates on all things caravan related.

 If you need to pull away on a slope, the Puma's handbrake holds firm on a 1-in-10 gradient without needing undue force